-Abstract.
+Abstract

 A new method to detect salient pieces of boundaries in an image is presented.
 After detecting perceptually meaningful level lines, periodic binary sequences are built by labeling each point in close curves as salient or non-salient.
 We propose a general and automatic method to detect meaningful subsequences within these binary sequences.
-Experimental results show its good performance.
+Experimental results show its good performance, when tested with different saliency criteria, such as contrast, regularity, and the combination of both.

-Keywords: topographic maps, level lines, periodic binary sequences, edge detection, Helmholtz principle.
+Keywords: topographic maps, level lines, periodic binary sequences, edge detection, Helmholtz principle

-1 Introduction
+1. Introduction

 Shape plays a key role in our cognitive system: in the perception of shape lies the beginning of concept formation.
 Formally, shapes in an image can be defined by extracting contours from solid objects.
-Shapes can be represented and analyzed as the locus of an infinite number of points, which leads to level-sets methods [7].
+Shapes can be represented and analyzed as the locus of an infinite number of points, which leads to levelsets methods [1].

-We define an image as a function $u : \mathbb{R}^2 \to \mathbb{R}$ with continuous first derivatives.
-Level sets [7], or level lines, provide a complete and contrast-invariant image description.
+We define an image as a lower (or upper) semi-continuous function $u : \mathbb{R}^2 \to \mathbb{R}$.
+Level sets [1], or level lines, provide a complete and contrast-invariant image description.
 We define the boundaries of the connected components of a level set as a level line.
 These level lines have the following properties: (1) level lines are closed Jordan curves; (2) level lines at different levels are disjoint; (3) by topological inclusion, level lines form a partially ordered set.